Balancing hormones – Overview

 When blood sugar is chronically too high you can develop insulin resistance and diabetes.
 Excess sugars not needed for energy are stored as fat, increasing your chances of obesity.
 Higher fat levels increase estrogen levels, leading to estrogen dominance.

-Higher fat levels increase estrogen levels, leading to estrogen dominance.
+Higher body fat levels increase estrogen levels, leading to estrogen dominance.

 Before I move on, one more point of emphasis is organic versus non-organic produce.
 While it may take some convincing to spend extra money on organic produce, trust me – the expense is totally worth it.
 Farmers are using more toxic herbicides and pesticides than ever before in an effort to combat super-weeds and super-bugs that are becoming increasingly resistant to these chemicals.
 No matter what you may have heard, these toxic chemicals do indeed impact human bodies – in many negative ways, especially as endocrine disruptors.